UEABIO/physalia-R-course-2023/docs/15-Regression.md

 ```

-244.5/(244.5 + 100.9) = 0.707 / 70.7%
+205/(205 + 101) = 0.669 / 66.9%

 ```

-So the differences between groups explain ~80% of the variance that’s “left over” after the variance explained by our fixed effects.
+So the differences between groups explain ~6% of the variance that’s “left over” *after* the variance explained by our fixed effects.

 ### Partial pooling